SharePoint/sp-dev-docs/docs/sp-add-ins/creating-sharepoint-add-ins-that-use-the-cross-domain-library.md

 ## Access remote data from a SharePoint page
 <a name="ReverseDirection"> </a>

 The SharePoint cross-domain library can also be used in the reverse direction; that is, JavaScript on a SharePoint page can use the library to get data from the remote components of the add-in.
 To do this, you reverse the cross-domain architecture: you create a proxy page in the remote web application.
 The library is called from a SharePoint page where it creates an iFrame to host the proxy page.
-For details on how to use the library in this way, see  [Create a custom proxy page for the cross-domain library in SharePoint 2013](create-a-custom-proxy-page-for-the-cross-domain-library-in-sharepoint-2013.md).
+For details on how to use the library in this way, see  [Create a custom proxy page for the cross-domain library in SharePoint](create-a-custom-proxy-page-for-the-cross-domain-library-in-sharepoint-2013.md).